jsabin/kb/README.md

 * kb ssh "all" command
 * ???Cache instance queries for lab in case CMDB is down????
 * Address production performance issue
+* Occasionally I work with 2 environments at the same time.
+It would be nice to have a way for one environment set in one terminal and one in another.